Information Course Schedule summer 2013

 Two hours of lecture and one hour of laboratory per week.
 Prerequisites: Introductory programming experience.
 This course focuses on understanding the Web as an information system, and how to use it for information management for personal and shared information.
 The Web is an open and constantly evolving system which can make it hard to understand how the different parts of the landscape fit together.
 This course provides students with an overview of the Web as a whole, and how the individual parts it together.
 It provides students with the understanding and skills to better navigate and use the landscape of Web information.

 Three hours of lecture and one hour of laboratory per week.
 An introduction to high-level computer programming languages with emphasis on strings, modules, functions and objects; sequential and event-based programming.
 Uses the PYTHON language.

+Three hours of lecture per week.
 This course will encourage students to think broadly about the interplay between technological systems, social processes, economic activities, and political contingencies in efforts to alleviate poverty.
-Students will come to understand poverty not only in terms of high-level indicators, but from a ground-level perspective as ‘the poor’ experience and describe it for themselves.
+Students will come to understand poverty not only in terms of high-level indicators, but from a ground-level perspective as 'the poor' experience and describe it for themselves.
 The role played by individuals and societies of the developing world as active agents in processes of technology adoption and use will be a central theme.
-Technologies connection to socio-economic development efforts will be put into historical context by exposing students to several phases of intensive interest including the ‘green revolution,’ the push towards industrialization, the ‘appropriate technologies’ movement, and more recent interest in digital technologies.